 x = −14, by the multiplicative property of equality.

-By substitution (plugging in for the variables), you get (3)(−4).
+By substitution (that is, by plugging the numbers in for the variables), I get (3)(−4).
 In other words:

 xy = −12, by the substitution property.

 By the reflexive property, x = x.
 By the trichotomy law, if a = b then a cannot be less than b.
-So the answer is "no, by the reflexive property and the trichotomy law".
+So the answer is:

 Don't let the seeming pointlessness of these questions bother you.
 Instead, view this stuff as "gimme" questions for the next test.